 Our high rate of international travel and business makes us more susceptible.

 If not contained, we will have intense community spread quickly.

-We have a healthcare system with is easily overwhelmed.
+We have a healthcare system that is easily overwhelmed.

 Medical supplies to protect staff are at a global shortage.

 We have limited medical equipment like ventilators that would help people breathe.
 It is possible to create makeshift ventilators if we were faced with triage emergency.
 You should try to go to the hospital if you need to but in the case of being denied or put on a waiting list, there are options to manually ventilate a loved one. - This family has kept a man alive for years with a manual ventilator. - A CPap machine can be utilized as an emergency ventilator

 We need to create a closed loop quarantine systems that eliminates gaps within our pandemic response and risk reduction.
 This will need to include quarantines for all arrivals away from healthy individuals and assessment of architecture and plumbing to ensure containment.